On the density of a set of primes associated to an Elliptic Curve

 Let $E/\bQ$ be a Serre curve, and keep the notation from Proposition \ref{serreprop}.
 Then the density of primes $p$ for which $\mathrm{gcd}(\#E(\bbF_p),p-1)=1$ is

 \end{conj}

+It is clear from Theorem \ref{maincount} that the value conjectured above is an upper bound for the desired density, provided that it exists at all.
 It would be tempting to try to establish Conjecture \ref{conj} by some sort of limiting procedure, using Lemma \ref{maincount} as an input.
 However, this does not seem feasible, and establishing Conjecture \ref{conj} likely requires bringing more sophisticated methods into play.